-In this paper I have presented linguistic evidence to the effect that complex pronominal structures in Non-Khoe languages of the Ju-‡Hõa and Tuu families played an important role in the development of the person-gender-number marking in Khoe-Kwadi.
-While there are no concrete indications that the changes from Proto-Khoe-Kwadi to Kwadi were mediated by contact (Section 4), the cases for contact between Khoe and Ju-‡Hõa (Section 5) and between Khoekhoe and Tuu (Section 6) are stronger; the data not only suggest structural interference but also the borrowing of linguistic substance.
+In this paper I have presented linguistic evidence to the effect that complex pronominal structures in Non-Khoe languages of the Ju-#Hoan and Tuu families played an important role in the development of the person-gender-number marking in Khoe-Kwadi.
+While there are no concrete indications that the changes from Proto-Khoe-Kwadi to Kwadi were mediated by contact (Section 4), the cases for contact between Pre-Khoe and Ju-#Hoan (§5) and between Pre-Khoekhoe and Tuu (§6) are stronger; the data not only suggest structural interference but also the borrowing of linguistic substance.

-Güldemann (2004: 300) poses the historical question why Khoe has undergone an enormous restructuring of its pronoun system whereby the number of markers vis-à-vis Proto-Khoe-Kwadi was more than doubled (from 10 to 23).
+Güldemann (2004b: 300) poses the historical question why Khoe has undergone an enormous restructuring of its pronoun system whereby the number of markers vis-àvis Proto-Khoe-Kwadi was more than doubled (from 10 to 23 in Proto-Kalahari-Khoe).
 It can now be argued that the emergence of this elaborate PGN system, especially the establishment of morphologically distinct dual and plural series, was triggered by a phenomenon found across Non-Khoe languages.
 That is, complex pronominals of the quantity-specifying type were integrated into the basic pronoun paradigm, so that the dual category was added in the domain of non-singular number and the inventory of paradigmatic forms increased considerably.
-The process in Pre-Khoe went hand in hand with the borrowing of several markers from a Ju-‡Hõa variety, which today are integral parts of certain plural PGNs in modern Khoe languages.
+The process in Pre-Khoe went hand in hand with the borrowing of several markers from a Ju-‡Hoan variety, which today are integral parts of certain plural PGNs in modern Khoe languages.

 In a second step, pronouns in the Khoekhoe branch of Khoe were influenced by yet other types of pronoun modification in Non-Khoe, namely specification for information status and entity type.
 This lead in Khoekhoe to bipartite and even tripartite forms whose final element is a PGN.
 These are the basic and modified complex independent pronouns.
-For the first type, Güldemann (2002, forthcoming a) gives concrete evidence that the important contact languages were now from the Tuu family.
+For the first type, Güldemann (2002, 2006) gives concrete evidence that the relevant contact languages were now from the Tuu family.

 When proposing contact-induced changes in the person-gender-number marking of Khoe, an essential question is of course whether there is evidence for such a shared history of the respective language groups.
-Güldemann (2002, forthcoming a) addresses this question regarding the Khoekhoe-Tuu contact to which the reader is referred here.
+Güldemann (2002, 2006) addresses this question regarding the Khoekhoe-Tuu contact to which the reader is referred here.

-A novel point of this paper is the idea of a yet earlier contact between Khoe and a Ju-‡Hõa language.
-Since this cannot be developed here fully, it must remain a largely preliminary hypothesis.
-Note, however, that the suspicion is old that the Khoe family, now also involving Kwadi, does not share the same time depth with other Khoisan families in southern Africa.
+A novel point of this paper is the idea of a yet earlier contact between Khoe and a Ju-‡Hoan language.
+This hypothesis cannot be developed here fully.
+Note, however, that the suspicion is old that the Khoe family, now also involving Kwadi, does not share the same time depth with the other "Khoisan" families in southern Africa.
 It was repeatedly entertained by Westphal (e.g., 1980) that this lineage is a newcomer to southern Africa and has replaced earlier San languages in its present distribution zone.
-This conforms to several other facts such as the likely location of Proto-Khoe vis-à-vis that of the assumed contact languages as well as typological, and perhaps even genealogical, affinities between Khoe-Kwadi and languages in eastern Africa (Güldemann and Elderkin forthcoming).
+This conforms to several facts such as the likely location of Proto-Khoe vis-à-vis that of the assumed contact languages as well as typological, and perhaps even genealogical, affinities between Khoe-Kwadi and languages in eastern Africa (Güldemann and Elderkin forthcoming).

-In general, a non-genealogical approach to the whole of Southern African Khoisan might be a promising path of research in order to come to grips with the notorious problem that the languages share a number of linguistic properties, but have so far defied a reconstruction towards a single common ancestor.
+As argued in Güldemann (2008a), a non-genealogical, areally mediated approach to what is commonly called "South African Khoisan" is generally a promising path of research in order to come to grips with the notorious problem that the languages share a number of linguistic properties, but have so far defied a reconstruction towards a single common ancestor.
+Earlier language contact of Khoe-Kwadi languages will have to play a central role in this line of thinking.